 Instructions

-- Meanwhile, dice celery and roasted pepper.
-Finely dice onion.
-Chop dill.
-Place in a large mixing bowl with the relish.
+- Prepare veggies: Meanwhile, dice the celery and roasted pepper.
+Finely dice the onion.
+Roughly chop the dill.
+Place all in a large mixing bowl with the relish.

-- When pasta is done cooking, drain and rinse.
-Immediately add to bowl with veggies.
-Add dressing and toss well.
-Serve immediately or chill for an hour to let flavors combine further.
+- Combine: Add the pasta (cooked & drained) to the bowl with veggies.
+Add the dressing and toss well.
+Add salt and pepper to taste if desired.
+You can serve it immediately or chill covered in the fridge for at least an hour to let the flavors combine further.

 Notes